LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.80.0
+*Released*: 24 July 2020
+* Add support for parameterized queries when getting and setting selections on a grid
+* Export getSelectedData method

 ### version 0.79.0
 *Released*: 23 July 2020
 * Implement URL Binding for QueryModel/withQueryModels